04 Apr Want to Keep Focus…? Find Yourself a Wingman

 Whether it’s task saturation or overconfidence, the result is the same: a lack of focus can be fatal to missions, personal dreams, careers, and even lives.
 Pilots know that threat all too well and prepare for it as part of their plan.
-As we’ve explored in earlier posts, they also use their checklists, focus on their central indicator and cross-check on the others.
-There’s another way pilots and some deep-performing executives remain focused on their objectives at all times….
+As we’ve explored in earlier posts, they also use their checklists, focus on their central indicator, and cross-check on the others.
+There’s another way pilots and some deep-performing executives remain focused on their objectives at all times…. they have a wingman!
+Literally, two minds, two sets of eyes and ears, looking out for each other.
+Call it mutual support, call it a double act, call it whatever you want, just make sure you have one!

 Don’t Go Alone!